leidZhang/QCar-Remote-Control/README.md

 port: 8080
 ip: 192.168.2.15
 device: 0
-Do you wish to use this setting? [y/n]
 ```
+4b.
+You can use the command `python3 src/main.py reset` to use GUI to change the setting, once the changes applied, the program will stop
-5. enter 'n' to enter the GUI to set up the system or enter 'y' to run the main component and start control
+5. You can run the main component and start control now

 ### Note
 1. Sometimes the device connected to the workstation is identified as device 1, make sure the correct device is being listened.